 Growing interest and recent breakthroughs in the fields of AI and speech recognition make up for the second and third factors.
 Chatbots can now actually learn over time to give more accurate and intelligent responses, even though there is still enough to aim for.
 Speech recognition, while also being still far from perfect, has improved significantly over the last few years.
 Baidu, for example, made an impressive breakthrough by launching Deep Speech 2, a speech recognition engine that is able to recognize standard Chinese, which is amazing taking into consideration that Chinese words are distinguished by tones.
 And while not all chatbot applications work with voice commands, this trend is actually growing too, and the Chinese market is certainly a trendsetter in this respect.

 Last but not least, with cloud computing and integration technology getting so advanced, it’s now possible to ensure a solid integration of various apps into a chatbot and a reliable communication between them using APIs.
 So, in a way, getting MailChimp mailing list automatically updated after each new online shop registration is not different from asking Kayak in the Slack to check flights from New Orlean to Seattle from May 14 to May 28.

 From private chat rooms to corporate offices

-What is absolutely remarkable about chatbots, though, is that they are now increasingly used in the corporate context.
-This topic certainly deserves a little bit of more scrutiny, and that is why I’m getting back to it in my next article next week.
-Stay tuned.
+What is absolutely remarkable about chatbot applications, though, is that they are now increasingly used in the corporate context.
+This topic certainly deserves a little bit of more scrutiny, so check out our next article to dive deeper into the topic.